navneetjoshi223/VerbelloV2/README.md

 # Verbello

 Welcome to **Verbello**!
 This is a language learning platform designed for native English speakers to learn Spanish, French, German, Italian, and Portuguese.
+This repo is a fork which builds on our original language learning project repo: https://github.com/navneetjoshi223/web-design-final-project

 ## Features